EddieJ03/model-template/README.md

 Then run `cookiecutter <path to this directory>` to setup a new ML repo to train & deploy a model.

 ## TODOS:
-- Add Makefile and GitHub Actions CI/CD
+- Add Makefile and GitHub Actions CI/CD to deploy image and pod
 - Add DVC